Pyramid of Senusret I: Complex

 Surrounding the actual structure was a comparatively large complex, which consisted of a mortuary temple, a rectangular structure with a courtyard in the center, and nine smaller pyramids for Senusret's queens.
 From the mortuary, a limestone causeway with carved statues set every 10 cubits ran to a public temple outside the perimeter wall of the compound.
 Little of this is visible today, however, because later Roman buildings were built over the complex.

 Excavations

 The pyramid has been severely damaged over time, and little of its limestone cladding remains.
 It now appears as little more than a hillock of stone.

 None of the excavations penetrated to the burial chamber due to high water levels, but much was learned about pyramid construction from the surrounding quarries, which contained one of the highest concentrations of ancient debris of any Egyptian archaeological site.

 Gautier and Jequier

 The pyramid was first explored by archaeologists Gautier and Jequier between 1894 and 1895.
+Many statues of Senusret I were found and are now at the Egyptian Museum in Cairo.